 As you start to make lists, plan and do research you will need things to make those lists in and on.
 Make it fun.
 Bedazzle things, use pretty tape on your stuff, whatever small joy you can get out of your things take it.
 Get sticky notes that are bright and fun that match your calendar.
 Each year I have a set of books.
-An 8.5x11 calendar with a full page for each day, a small hard cover notebook for my mileage log, a regular size hard cover notebook with about eighty pages in it for my class log, etc. I go buy a few rolls of the coolest duct tape I can find and a bunch of packs of cheap sparkles or stickers or whatever catches my eye and I go to town at the end of every year when I am prepping the next years set of books.
+An 8.5x11 calendar with a full page for each day, a small hard cover notebook for my mileage log, a regular size hard cover notebook with about eighty pages in it for my class log, etc. I go buy a few rolls of the coolest duct tape I can find and a bunch of packs of cheap sparkles or stickers or whatever catches my eye and I go to town.

 One, it is fun.
-Two all my important stuff that I need to put together with my tax paperwork is easily identifiable at the end of the year because it matches.
-Also, since it is pretty and I "made" it, I like using all of it.
+Two all my important stuff that I need to put together with my tax paperwork is easily identifiable at the end of the year because it matches so I like using all of it.
 I like things to match, compulsively so, and will waste HOURS online trying to find matching organizational sets.
-This was a fix for me wasting time looking for something I wanted to use.
-I get whatever functional stuff I need then make them look like a set.
-I had to adjust for my own quirks.
+This was a fix for me wasting time looking for something I wanted to use premade.
+It wasn't premade so I had to adjust for my own quirks.
 My daughter helps me make them sometimes so it is fun for both of us and it get her interested in asking questions about the company.
 Win on all sides.